There are around 770 individual listed buildings and structures in Preston.

 Buildings are listed to protect them from demolition or insensitive alterations, although this does not mean that a listed building has to be preserved exactly as it is in all circumstances.

-Some alterations may be necessary to enable use to be made of the building or even to improve its appearance, but you cannot demolish, part demolish or extend a listed building or alter it either outside or inside in any way which would change its character without written consent from the City Council in the form of a Listed Building Consent.
+Some alterations may be necessary to make use of the building or even to improve its appearance, but you cannot demolish, part demolish or extend a listed building or alter it either outside or inside in any way which would change its character without written consent from the City Council in the form of a Listed Building Consent.

 It is an offence to carry out work on a listed building without consent and to do so could lead to a fine or imprisonment or both.